- Augusta, GA

 - BS: Physics; Augusta University; Augusta, GA

-Ryan is a recent MS graduate who has been intrigued by nuclear technology since he was a kid.
+Ryan has been intrigued by nuclear technology since he was a kid.
 He originally wanted to study nuclear engineering, but after being invited to take a course in nuclear oncology, he became interested in medical physics.

 After obtaining his bachelors degree in Physics from Augusta University in Georgia, Ryan worked as a radiological control inspector for the Savannah River Site (SRS).